gu-lseg/intro-to-programming/source/objects.rst

-Objects
+Objects & Names
-*******
+***************

-We live in a world that contains things and we use language to refer to these things.
-We will call things objects and the world an environment.
+We live in an environment that contains objects and we use language to refer to them.
+Similarly programming involves creating a manipulating objects in an environment.

-Python is two things:

-* An Interpreter - The environment.
-* A language - Used to refer, create, and interact with the objects in an environment.

 Everything in python is an object.
-Turtle is an object.
+Turtle for example is an object.

+Python consists of two things:

+* an Interpreter - Creates and maintains an environment.
+* a Language - Used to refer, create, and interact with objects in an environment.

 An Object:

 * Physically, exists as a pattern of 0s and 1s in the computer's memory.
 * Conceptually, represents something with meaning to the programmer.

-Programming is about defining and manipulating objects.
+Programming is about defining and manipulating objects to do something meaningful to the programmer.

 Types
 =====